dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 an alternative.
-In a variation of the primary use case "Successful Automatic or Operator-Assisted CPE or PE Mitigators Request Upstream DDoS Mitigation Services" described in [I-D.ietf-dots-use-cases], an entity operating a DOTS server and mitigation has a mitigator is itself capable of acting as a DOTS client.
+In a variation of the primary use case "Successful Automatic or Operator-Assisted CPE or PE Mitigators Request Upstream DDoS Mitigation Services" described in [I-D.ietf-dots-use-cases], an entity operating a DOTS server and mitigation has a mitigator that is itself capable of acting as a DOTS client.
 The mitigator with DOTS client capabilities has an established signaling session with a DOTS server belonging to a separate administrative entity.